fletchgraham/text_grapher/README.md

 1. clone this repository.
 1. `cd` into it.
 1. run `pip3 install .` on mac or `pip install .` on windows
-1. PIL is required if you wish to save gifs of your animations: `pip install PIL`
+1. PIL is required if you wish to save gifs of your animations: `pip install Pillow`

 It's best to take a look at the source code for the examples to get a feel for the usage of this library.